uberllama/ajax_table_rails/README.md

 </form>
 ````

 The `ajax-table-search-input` and `ajax-table-reset` class names are required.
-ALternatively, you can call search and reset manually (see Advanced Usage, below).
+Alternatively, you can call search and reset manually (see Advanced Usage, below).

 #### Init that!